spcourse/python/en/tuples/10 tuples.md

 	>>> find_max_index(list_of_values)
 	(2, 9.7)

-This function tries to find the maximum value in a list, however it does not just return the maximum value, it also returns the index of that maximum value in the list.
+This function tries to find the maximum value in a list.
+However, it does not just return the maximum value, it also returns the index of that maximum value in the list.
 Both values are returned together in a tuple.

-When you combine several things with comma's in between, they automatically become a tuple, even without the round brackets around it.
+When you combine several things with commas in between, they automatically become a tuple, even without the round brackets around it.
 This is called tuple *packing*.
-The last line of the function could therefore also have been `return max_ind, max_val` which is the form you will see more often.
+The last line of the function could, therefore, also have been `return max_ind, max_val` which is the form you will see more often.

 	>>> maximum_index, maximum_value = find_max_index(list_of_values)